 where $\Omega \subset \mathbb{R}^d$ is the computational domain, $\bm{r} \in \Omega$ is a coordinate vector, $t \in \mathbb{R}$ is time, $\mathcal{D}$ is a nonlinear differential operator with $\lambda$ standing in for the physical parameters of the fluid and $f(\bm{r}, t)$ is a solution function.

-Let us consider a neural network $u(\bm{r}, t)$ that takes coordinates, $\bm{r}$, and time, $t$, as input and yields some real value (e.g. the pressure of a liquid at this coordinate at this particular moment of time).
+Let us consider a neural network $u(\bm{r}, t)$ that takes coordinates, $\bm{r}$, and time, $t$, as input and yields some real value (e.g., the pressure of a liquid at this coordinate at this particular moment).

 We can evaluate $u(\bm{r}, t)$ at any point in the computational domain via a forward pass and compute its derivatives (of any order) $\partial_t^n u(\bm r, t)$, $\partial_{\bm r}^n u(\bm r, t)$ through backpropagation~\cite{rumelhart1986learning}.
-Therefore, we could just substitute $f(\bm{r}, t) = u(\bm{r}, t)$ and try to learn the correct solution for the PDE via common machine learning gradient optimization methods~\cite{gradient} (e.g., gradient descent).
+Therefore, we could substitute $f(\bm{r}, t) = u(\bm{r}, t)$ and try to learn the correct solution for the PDE via common machine learning gradient optimization methods~\cite{gradient} (e.g., gradient descent).

 This approach is inspired firstly by the ability to calculate the \textit{exact} derivatives of a neural network via autodifferentiation~\cite{autodiffPaper} and secondly by neural networks being universal function approximators~\cite{Hornik1989MultilayerFN}.